Last Updated on

 - Lack of depth perception

 Lazy eye syndrome can be easily cured with the help of glasses, drops or contacts if it is detected early.
-Visit an ophthalmologist to get right medical help.
+Visit an ophthalmologist to get the right medical help.

 Precautions to Avoid Eye Problems